-- 5. At least two courses providing examples of effective and ineffective leadership 6 credits Possible courses from current departmental offerings include: - ENG 322 Shakespeare's Tragedies - HIS 314 The History of Bad Behavior - HIS 356 The Second World War and the Holocaust in Europe OR - HIS 357 The Second World War: Asia and the Pacific - HIS 334 The American Civil War and Reconstruction - POL 304 Democracies - 6.
-For qualified students an internship 2 to 4 credits - 7.
-A capstone experience 1 to 3 credits - □ A synthesizing project in which the student in the minor reflects on leadership
+5. At least two courses providing examples of effective and ineffective leadership 6 credits

+Possible courses from current departmental offerings include:

+- ENG 322 Shakespeare's Tragedies - HIS 314 The History of Bad Behavior - HIS 356 The Second World War and the Holocaust in Europe OR - HIS 357 The Second World War: Asia and the Pacific - \HIS 334 The American Civil War and Reconstruction - POL 304 Democracies

+6. For qualified students an internship

+7. A capstone experience

+A synthesizing project in which the student in the minor reflects on leadership